wasswaenockmale/javascript-sessions/Projects/shillingsToDollar/README.md

 ### Useful resources

-- [Javascript.Info](https://javascript.info/events-change-input)- This website helped me alot in understanding the different betweent 'onchange' and 'oninput' events as used in input parameters.
+- [Javascript.Info](https://javascript.info/events-change-input)- This website helped me alot in understanding the different between 'onchange' and 'oninput' events as used in input parameters.

 ## Author